 17.92 ORDINANCE AMENDMENT.

 (1) AUTHORITY.
-The regulations imposed and the zoning districts created under authority of this chapter may be amended from time to time by ordinance in accordance with § 62.23 Wis.
-Stats.
+The regulations imposed and the zoning districts created under authority of this chapter may be amended from time to time by ordinance in accordance with Wis.
+Stat. § 62.23.
 An amendment shall be granted or denied by the Town Board after a public hearing before the Planning Commission and a report of its findings and recommendations has been submitted to the Town Board.

 (2) INITIATION.
 A petition for an amendment may be made by any property owner in the area to be affected by the change or amendment, by the Town Board, by the Town Zoning Administrator, by any member of the Town Board or the Town Planning Commission.